sul-dlss-deprecated/rialto-trigger-rebuild/README.md

 # RIALTO Trigger Rebuild Lambda

-The purpose of this lambda is to publish a message to the configured SNS topic that will be used to trigger a full rebuild of the RIALTO derivative data store(s) based on data from the canonical data store.
+The purpose of this lambda is to do a full rebuild of the RIALTO derivative data store(s) based on data from the canonical data store.

 ## Scheduled messaging